 The translation is mine, unless otherwise noted.
 I produce this translation just to learn what Paul really wrote.
 If you don’t read Greek, ignore the left column and read the one on the right.

-This article is divided into four sections:
+This article is divided into four main sections:

 If you want to see many translations, I encourage you to click on biblegateway.com.